-Grade shield files are available for download as .png files
+Grade shield files are available for download as png or pdf files

 The USDA grade shields are highly regarded as symbols of high-quality American beef.
 Quality grades are widely used as a “language” within the beef industry, making business transactions easier and providing a vital link to support rural America.

 Prime beef is produced from young, well-fed beef cattle.
 It has slightly abundant marbling (the amount of fat interspersed with lean meat), and is generally sold in upscale restaurants.
 View the marbling images for Moderately Abundant (jpg) and Slightly Abundant (jpg)

 - Prime BW Transparent (png) | Prime BW Transparent (pdf)

 - Prime BW (png) | Prime BW (pdf)

 - Prime (png) | Prime (pdf)

 - Choice BW Transparent (png) | Choice BW Transparent (pdf)